1. Home

 One Syllable Adjectives

-place 'the' before the adjective and add '-est' to end of the adjective (Note: double the final consonant if preceded by a vowel)
+Place 'the' before the adjective and add '-est' to end of the adjective (Note: double the final consonant if preceded by a vowel)

 Example: cheap - the cheapest / hot - the hottest / high - the highest